 |---|---|---|

-For temple-focused planning, explore Karnak Temple, Philae Temple, and the Temple of Hathor at Dendera.
+For temple-focused planning, explore Karnak Temple Tours, Philae Temple Tours, and Dendera Temple Tours.

 | Tomb area | Common photography issue | Traveler advice |